ahzamkidwai/ahzamkidwai/README.md

 # 👋 Hi, I'm Ahzam Naseem Kidwai

-🎓 A Computer Science Engineering graduate from **Integral University, Lucknow** with a passion for building robust and scalable applications.

 I am proficient in multiple programming languages and frameworks across frontend, backend, mobile development, and dev tools.
 I love turning ideas into reality through code and constantly learning new technologies to stay ahead in the development world.

 ---